VladyslavUsenko/basalt/doc/Calibration.md

 * `show_ids` toggles the ID visualization for every point.
 * `huber_thresh` controls the threshold for the huber norm in pixels for the optimization.
 * `opt_intr` controls if the optimization can change the intrinsics.
 For some datasets it might be helpful to disable this option for several first iterations of the optimization.
+* `opt_until_convg` runs the optimization until convergence.
+* `stop_thresh` defines the stopping criteria.
+Optimization will stop when the maximum increment is smaller than this value.

 ### Camera + IMU + Mocap calibration
 After calibrating the camera you can run the camera + IMU + Mocap calibration.
 The result path should point to the **same folder as before**: